Cortez Blue Photography & Wild Blue Pacific Publishing, LLC

 The Banner County School in Harrisburg, Nebraska, is not as far from the ocean as one can get in the Continental United States, but it is close.
 In the early 1960’s, Philip Bonds watched a school assembly program at the school.
 The program featured a husband-wife underwater photographer team.
 Their slide show and scuba equipment display captured Philip’s imagination.
 As he watched their presentation, Philip knew that he would become a scuba diver and underwater photographer some day.

 Philip chose a career path in education.
 He was a teacher and school administrator for over thirty-eight years.
-Most of his education career was spent working in middle and high schools in the Rocky Mountains of Colorado.
+Most of his education career was spent working in middle and high schools in the Colorado's Rocky Mountains.
 In addition to his work in schools, Philip worked as a seasonal resource management park ranger for the National Park Service in Dinosaur National Monument.
 During his tenure with the National Park Service, Philip received numerous performance awards for his work as a seasonal park mammalogist and his work with federal wildfire suppression teams.
 He also became an accomplished wildlife photographer.
 Living and working in Colorado provided opportunities for pursuit of an active, outdoor lifestyle.

 Despite growing up and pursuing a career far from the ocean, Philip never lost interest in the ocean, and becoming an underwater photographer.
 He was in his early thirties before he had an opportunity to realize his entry into scuba diving.
 As the training officer for a volunteer fire department in a small, rural community in Northwestern Colorado, Philip was assigned to develop an underwater search and recovery team.
 Encouragement from the local fire district board to dive frequently led him to discover diving in Northern California’s Monterey Bay.
 It had taken over twenty-five years for Philip to realize a part of the vision generated by those underwater photographers at the Banner County School.
 Becoming a scuba diver was the easy part of the vision; capturing high quality underwater images proved to be much more difficult.